lorenzorossiunicam/p/README.md

 ### Custom configuration

-To customise the final build (e.g. the port number) change the settings in
+To customise the final build (e.g. the port number) change the settings in:

 `/src/main/resources/application.properties`